Verigreen/verigreen-reporting/README.md

 # verigreen-reporting
-Reporting facilities to Verigreen.
-Allows data mining on a running instance and later show statistics based on it.
+Reporting facilities for Verigreen.
+Allows data mining on running instance(s) and later show statistics based on it.

 This is a set of Perl scripts written to mine data from running VG instances, gather statistics (in JSON format) and create comprehenisve reports to show:
+- Total number of committers
 - Total number of commits
-- Success Rate
-- Interception Rate
+- Last commit timestamp (show activity)
-  - Errors
+- Overall intercpetion rate
+  - Detailed date on different statuses
 - Peak hours
+- Average rate of commits per hour
 - Committers data:
   - Per-Committer total number of commits, success, interception rate
   - Average build time and success build time

 ## Prerequisites
 Perl (>5.10 is recommended and was tested on)
+### Packages
-### Packages (will try to install missing ones, but requires permissions for it)
+The script will try to install missing ones, but requires cpan installation permissions for it
 - Getopt::Long (parse command line parameters)
 - XML::Simple (parse configuration files)
 - File::Basename (filename manipulation)